treeverse/lakeFS/docs/understand/object-model.md

 other user-defined merge strategies for handling conflicts are on the roadmap.

 ## Concepts unique to lakeFS

-_Underlying storage_ is the area on some other object store that lakeFS uses to store object contents and some of its metadata.
+The _underlying storage_ is a location in an object store where lakeFS keeps your objects and some immutable metadata.

+When creating a lakeFS repository, you assign it with a _storage namespace_.
+The repository's storage namespace is a location in the underlying storage where data for this repository will be stored.

 We sometimes refer to underlying storage as _physical_.
 The path used to store the contents of an object is then termed a _physical path_.
-The object itself on underlying storage is never modified, except to remove it entirely during some cleanups.
+Once lakeFS saves an object in the underlying storage it is never modified, except to remove it entirely during some cleanups.

-When creating a lakeFS repository, you assign it with a _storage namespace_.
-The repository's storage namespace is the prefix in the underlying storage where data for this repository will be stored.

 A lot of what lakeFS does is to manage how lakeFS paths translate to _physical paths_ on the object store.
 This mapping is generally **not** straightforward.
 Importantly (and contrary to